braze-inc/braze-docs/_docs/_home/yaml_front_matter/page_layouts.md

 ### Video page

 The `featured_video` value is used to apply the video page format.
-Use this layout for...

 **Example input:**